 - Helps with the feeling of isolation (a feeling many individuals feel)

-Individual therapy is a form of therapy that is spent one-on-one with a psychotherapist, in personalized sessions that focus on you alone for an allotted amount of time on a weekly basis.
+Individual therapy is a form of therapy that is spent one-on-one with a psychotherapist, in personalized sessions that focus on you alone for an allotted amount of time every week.

 A Closer Look at Individual Therapy

 Therapy allows you to discuss your personal and private challenges.
 In an individual therapy session, you can speak one-on-one with a therapist, discussing your experiences and the effects they’ve had on you.
-A therapist can work with you to identify the triggers and underlying causes of SUDs, and then address those issues in a healthy way.
+A therapist can work with you to identify the triggers and underlying causes of SUDs, and then healthily address those issues.

 In substance use disorder treatment, you begin your journey with a medical detox program.
 During the process, you’re able to improve your behavior and thoughts, encourage change, and help guide you towards recovery.